Catch & Release in 2023

 The Bonet River is a good spring salmon and grilse fishery.
 Fishing is dependent on water levels.

-The river has a number of privately owned fisheries and syndicate waters.
+The river has a number of privately owned fisheries and syndicate waters, details below.

 - Sligo Anglers Fishery,